Batu Caves Tips: Everything You Need To Know

 💣 Antisocial Tourist Tip — No matter which transportation option you choose, plan to arrive early at Batu Caves to beat the crowds and the heat.

-Entrance Fee for the Batu Caves
+Entrance Fee and Hours for the Batu Caves

 Batu Caves Main Temple Exit